OCTOBER 7, 2025

 Speed Shapes Understanding

-Speed isn't just a petabyte-scale luxury: it's the difference between insight and inertia.
-We've been deep in TPC-H benchmarks, tuning our analytical engine.
-Because when AI agents run continuously, performance isn't a vanity metric: it's economics.
+Speed isn't just a luxury: it's the difference between insight and inertia.
+We've been deep in TPC-H benchmarks, tuning our analytical engine for AI agents.

 0:00